Bachelor of Management: Main course descriptions

-Optional Courses
+Optional courses

-The flexible management courses share a common first year before allowing you to focus on your chosen specialism to enhance your career prospects.
-The dissertation and optional modules allow students considerable opportunities to focus their studies on areas of special interest.
+The management courses have a common first year, providing students with a solid foundation, before allowing them to specialize and enhance their career prospects.
+The program also includes a dissertation and optional modules, offering students significant flexibility to concentrate on areas of special interest.

-Students are able to choose some elective modules (optional courses) from a selection list include:
+Students have the opportunity to choose elective modules from a selection list, which may include: